Novellist (horse): 2013: four-year-old season

 Novellist reappeared in the Grosser Preis von Baden on 1 September and started the 3/10 favourite against four opponents.
 He led from the start and pulled had against Pedroza's efforts to restrain him before he was overtaken by his stable companion Seismos at half way.
 He regained the lead from Seismos inside the last 200 metres to win by three-quarter of a length.
 Novellist was strongly fancied for the Prix de l'Arc de Triomphe, but was ruled out on the day before the race when he was found to be running an abnormally high temperature.

 Stud career

-Novellist was retired from racing in October 2013 and was sold to the Shadai Corporation.
-He currently stands at the Shadai Stallion Station in Hokkaido, Japan.
-His 2015 stud fee was ¥4,000,000.
+Novellist was retired from racing in October 2013 and was sold to the Shadai Corporation, and stood at the Shadai Stallion Station in Hokkaido, Japan from 2014 to 2021, when he was moved to Lex Stud.
+As of January 2024, Novellist's most successful progenies are Last Draft, who won the Keisei Hai in 2019, and Breakup, who won the 2022 Copa Republica Argentina.

+In December 2023, Novellist was retired from stud duty and was pensioned at the Yogibo Versailles Resort Farm.

 Assessment

 In the 2012 edition of the World Thoroughbred Rankings, Novellist was given a rating of 118, making him the 89th best racehorse in the world and the fourth best three-year-old colt trained in Europe behind Camelot, Pastorius and Encke.
-In the 2013 edition of the rankings, Novellist was rated the best four-year-old in the world, the best male horse in Europe and the fifth-best horse of any age or sex behind Black Caviar, Treve, Wise Dan and Orfevre.
+In the 2013 edition of the rankings, Novellist was rated the best four-year-old in the world, the best male horse in Europe and the fifth-best horse of any age or sex, tying with Lord Kanaloa, and ranking behind Black Caviar, Treve, Wise Dan and Orfevre.

 He was voted German Horse of the Year for 2013, taking 49% of the vote ahead of Lucky Speed (30%) and Neatico (21%).